simlay/fuzzing.science/content/page/Fuzzing-Android-Native-libraries-with-libFuzzer-Qemu.md

 date: 2021-06-19
 ---

-# Fuzzing Android Native libraries with libFuzzer + Qemu 🦥
+# Fuzzing Android Native libraries with libFuzzer + QEMU 🦥

-**TL;DR** In this blog post, I will go through the process of how I built a new framework called `Sloth` 🦥, using which I was able to fuzz Android Native libraries with libFuzzer and Qemu.
-You will see me talking about Qemu internals, and showcasing my patches.
+**TL;DR** In this blog post, I will go through the process of how I built a new framework called `Sloth` 🦥, using which I was able to fuzz Android Native libraries with libFuzzer and QEMU.
+You will see me talking about QEMU internals, and showcasing my patches.
 Finally you will see the running demo of my `Sloth` framework to perform the fuzzing for `Skia` library.

 ## Introduction aka how it all started...

-Initally, my goal was to build a tool to fuzz Android native libraries with libfuzzer and qemu to perform binary-only code-coverage fuzzing.
+Initally, my goal was to build a tool to fuzz Android native libraries with libfuzzer and QEMU to perform binary-only code-coverage fuzzing.
 Then I started checking if someone already has implemented this, but I couldn't find any public implementations.
 So, to achieve this, I dug deep into some internals of QEMU, QEMU TCG, ELF loaders, libFuzzer's custom coverage.
-After tinkering a while, I decided to patch Qemu and libFuzzer.
+After tinkering a while, I decided to patch QEMU and libFuzzer.
 In doing so, I built `Sloth` framework using which I can fuzz  Android Native libraires.

 > We will make use of QEMU’s user-mode emulation (`qemu-linux-user`. let's call this as QUME 🤔) on `x86_64` host.

-## Qemu Internals
+## QEMU Internals

-I'm just gonna give a really basic introduction to QEMU internals and it's source code (PS: I'm no expert in Qemu 🧐).
-I'm sure there are awesome resources related to QEMU internals (eg: [QEMU internals by airbus-seclab](https://airbus-seclab.github.io/qemu_blog/)).
+I'm just gonna give a really basic introduction to QEMU internals and it's source code (PS: I'm no expert in QEMU 🧐).
+I'm sure there are awesome resources related to QEMU internals (eg: [QEMU internals by airbus-seclab](https://airbus-seclab.github.io/QEMU_blog/)).

-* Let's clone the source of latest Qemu (qemu 5.1.0) from github using the following commands
+* Let's clone the source of latest QEMU (QEMU 5.1.0) from github using the following commands

 ```sh
 ➜  git clone --depth 1 --branch v5.1.0 https://github.com/qemu/qemu